MitchMarq42/dotfiles/README.md

 - Prints out the current tmux pane if the current session is in one (otherwise says "N/A")

 - When paired with my `.zshrc`, prints out the previous value of the TERM variable (before tmux sets it to `screen`)

+- Prints out your currently-booted init system.
+The Artix inits work as expected, systemd insults you, and anything else spews nonsense.

 ---